-Insurance carriers reported 32,963 incidents of suspected motor vehicle insurance fraud to the New York State Department of Financial Services (DFS) Insurance Frauds Bureau in 2022, including no-fault, motor vehicle theft, motor vehicle arson, larceny from motor vehicles, motor vehicle vandalism, motor vehicle collision damage, falsified motor vehicle invoices and fraudulent motor vehicle insurance cards.
-This represents an all-time high in incidents of suspected motor vehicle insurance fraud and an increase of approximately 67 percent from levels reported in 2019.
-In 2022, the reported number of no-fault claims went up to 28,145.
-This represents a 32 percent increase from the previous year.
+Insurance carriers reported 38,270 incidents of suspected motor vehicle insurance fraud to the New York State Department of Financial Services (DFS) Insurance Frauds Bureau in 2023, including no-fault, motor vehicle theft, motor vehicle arson, larceny from motor vehicles, motor vehicle vandalism, motor vehicle collision damage, falsified motor vehicle invoices and fraudulent motor vehicle insurance cards.
+This represents an all-time high in incidents of suspected motor vehicle insurance fraud and an increase of approximately 93 percent from levels reported in 2019.
+In 2023, no-fault rose to 33,646, a 19.5 percent increase from the previous year.

-No-fault motor vehicle insurance fraud typically accounts for more than half of all reports of insurance fraud and three-quarters of reports of motor vehicle insurance fraud reports.
-In 2022, no-fault fraud remained approximately 77 percent of all suspected incidents of motor vehicle insurance fraud reported.
-No-fault insurance fraud reports increased from 21,310 in 2021 to 28,145 in 2022.
+No-fault motor vehicle insurance fraud typically accounts for more than half of all reports of insurance fraud and three-quarters of reports of motor vehicle insurance fraud.
+In 2023, no-fault fraud is now approximately 88 percent of all suspected incidents of motor vehicle insurance fraud reported.
+No-fault insurance fraud reports went up from 28,145 in 2022 to 33,646 in 2023.